 3. When your course starts, return to our Online Instruction Center and click the Classroom link.
 To begin your studies, simply login with your e-mail and the password you selected during enrollment.

 Not sure if this program is right for you?
 Unsure that this is even the right career for you?
 If so, then you should attend our free seminar, "Your Career in Nonprofit Management: Find Out How You Can Make a Difference".
-The seminar is usually offered two times a year in the evening, in September and in January.
+The seminar is usually offered two-three times a year in the evening, in September, January and May.
 Click here to register for the free career seminar.

 Mailing List/Request a Catalog

 The schedule of classes comes out in our catalog which is mailed twice a year (January and July) to students who have made an inquiry or registered within the last 6 months.
 However, the most up-to-date scheduling information can be found on the program webpage.
 We will also email you monthly reminders of the upcoming schedule if you have provided us with an email address.
 Request a catalog.
 Join our mailing list.